 Simply head over to our energy comparison page to begin reviewing the options available to you from all major energy suppliers nationwide.
 Whether you’re looking to compare electricity, gas, or dual fuel deals, bonkers.ie has you covered.

-You can review the steps involved in running an energy comparison in this guide, and learn what’s involved in the switching process here.
+You can review the steps involved in running an energy comparison in this guide, and learn what’s involved in the switching process here

 Energy is just one of the many comparison tools we have on our website.
-You can also compare deals and prices for a range of other products and services, such as broadband, phone and TV deals, insurance types and banking products.
+You can also compare deals and prices for a range of other products and services, such as broadband, phone and TV deals, insurance cover and banking products.

 Have any questions?